tusharxoxoxo/nvim-config-super-duper-octo-fiesta/README.md

 42. `control h` signature help
 43. `control v` then highlight the area/block u want to comment `shift i` to go into insert mode at the very start of the line
     `//` and then press esc or control [
+44. `vi"` and it will select everything withing double quotes or `vi(`, the best part is it will jump the curser before the string

 there r a lot more such shortcuts, but these r what coming to my mind will definitely update this list in future